StorjOld/plowshare-wrapper/README.md

     p.download(info, "/tmp/", "readme_copy.md")

-If it succeeds, `download()` returns an object with the full path filename:
+If multiple sources are provided, they are used as failovers for downloading the file.
+If at least one source is successful, the others won't be attempted and `download()` will return an object with the full path filename and the first host it successfuly downloaded it from:

-    { "path": "/tmp/readme_copy.md" }
+    { "host_name": "mediafire", "filename": "/tmp/readme_copy.md" }

 There are multiple errors that can occur.
 Here's a list of the currently supported errors:

-    { "error": "no valid uploads" }     # the provided object does not contain any valid upload { "error": "plowshare error" }      # plowshare blew up
+    { "error": "no valid sources" }     # the provided object does not contain a valid source URL { "error": "<error message>" }      # something went wrong with invoking the plowshare commands

 #### Command line tool usage